Variance reduction combining pre-experiment and in-experiment data: Empirical studies

-We utilized two metrics to assess the level of variance reduction achieved by our method.
-The first metric is the difference in the square roots of the R-squared values between our method and the CUPAC estimator.
-This metric, inspired by the asymptotic variance, reflects the improvement in the predictive accuracy of the model.
-The second metric is the ratio of the asymptotic variances, estimated using the variance estimators constructed earlier.
+We evaluate the effectiveness of our method using two metrics that capture the level of variance reduction.
+The first metric is the improvement in predictive accuracy, measured by the difference in the square roots of the R-squared values between our method and the CUPAC estimator.
+This quantity, inspired by the asymptotic variance of the ATE estimator, reflects the gain in predictive accuracy.
+The second metric is the ratio of asymptotic variances, estimated using the consistent variance estimators introduced earlier.

-Figure~\ref{fig3a} presents the first metric, calculated as $\sqrt{R^2} - \sqrt{R^2_{\text{CUPAC}}}$, where $R^2$ is the R-squared of the combined model $\hat{f}(X) + \hat{\gamma}^\top Z$, and $R^2_{\text{CUPAC}}$ is the R-squared of $\hat{f}(X)$ when predicting the outcome $Y$.
-Our results indicate that the improvement in the square root of R-squared ranges from as low as 0.02 to over 0.14 across the experiments, demonstrating an improvement in predictive performance.

-Figure~\ref{fig3b} illustrates the second metric: the blue bars represent the variance reduction achieved by CUPAC over the difference-in-means estimator, calculated as $1 - \sigma_{\text{CUPAC}}^2 / \sigma_{\text{DIFF}}^2$, and the orange bars represent the additional variance reduction achieved by our method over CUPAC, calculated as $1 - \sigma^2 / \sigma_{\text{CUPAC}}^2$.
-These results demonstrate that our method achieves greater or comparable variance reduction while using significantly fewer covariates—23 in-experiment covariates compared to the 117 pre-experiment covariates used in CUPAC.
+Figure~\ref{fig:combined} summarizes the variance reduction achieved across multiple experiments.
+Each bar on the y-axis represents a separate experiment (anonymized for privacy), while the x-axis displays the corresponding metric.
+Left panel shows the first metric, calculated as $\sqrt{R^2} - \sqrt{R^2_{\text{CUPAC}}}$, where $R^2$ is the R-squared from the combined model $\hat{f}(X) + \hat{\gamma}^\top Z$ and $R^2_{\text{CUPAC}}$ is the R-squared from CUPAC’s predictor $\hat{f}(X)$ alone.
+The results show that the improvement ranges from 0.02 to over 0.14, highlighting consistent gains in predictive performance.
+Right panel presents the second metric: the blue bars represent the variance reduction of CUPAC over the difference-in-means estimator, computed as $1 - \sigma_{\text{CUPAC}}^2 / \sigma_{\text{DIFF}}^2$, while the orange bars show the additional reduction achieved by our method over CUPAC, computed as $1 - \sigma^2 / \sigma_{\text{CUPAC}}^2$.
+These results demonstrate that our method consistently achieves comparable or greater variance reduction, despite using substantially fewer covariates—only 23 post-treatment covariates compared to the 117 pre-treatment covariates employed in CUPAC.